Tzahi12345/YoutubeDL-Material/README.md

 To get started, go to the settings menu and enable the public API from the *Extra* tab.
 You can generate an API key if one is missing.

-Once you have enabled the API and have the key, you can start sending requests with the key as the Authorization header.
-That's it!
+Once you have enabled the API and have the key, you can start sending requests by adding the query param `apiKey=API_KEY`.
+Replace `API_KEY` with your actual API key, and you should be good to go!
 Nearly all of the backend should be at your disposal.
 View available endpoints in the link above.

 ## Contributing